DivyanshGohil/divyanshgohil.github.io/_posts/2025-04-02-building-blue-team-part8.md

 ### Ubuntu Installation & Setup

 I won’t walk you through installing Ubuntu Server—there are plenty of guides out there.
-Here’s [one I used on YouTube](https://www.youtube.com) (yep, first result I clicked 😅).
+Here’s [one I used on YouTube](https://www.youtube.com) (yep, first result I clicked).

 > Use **NAT or Bridged network adapter** during install for updates and downloads.